vishnuocv/ydotool/README.md

 Mouse right click:

     ydotool click 2

 ## Notes
-#### About the project
-As of May, 2019, searching `wayland xdotool replacement` online won't get much useful results.

-If you find this project useful, please consider to spread it.

-I have little time to maintain this project because I'm striving to start an undertaking (instead of working [996](https://en.wikipedia.org/wiki/996_working_hour_system)).
-You could donate to help this project.

 #### Runtime
 This program requires access to `/dev/uinput`.
 This usually requires root permissions.